-Recommendations made through a chatbot can also be more data-driven, after the bot interacts with the customer.
+Recommendations made through a chatbot can also be more data-driven after the bot interacts with the customer.
 For example, cosmetic company Sephora allows customers to upload a photo and then work with their Color Match bot to find the perfect lipstick shade.

 Some companies, like Luka, aim to go much deeper.
 Luka’s AI chatbot Replika is designed to ask profound questions and offer emotional support – without introducing any judgment.
-Although most of the current users think of Replika as the kind of friend who helps them understand themselves, business could benefit from this introspection sans emotion in the form a career coach or to offer support for employees going through a difficult time.
-The human propensity to open up to AI was apparent even in its inception in the 1960s, when MIT professor Joseph Wizenbaum built ELIZA as an experiment.
+Although most of the current users think of Replika as the kind of friend who helps them understand themselves, the business could benefit from this introspection sans emotion in the form of a career coach or to offer support for employees going through a difficult time.
+The human propensity to open up to AI was apparent even in its inception in the 1960s, when MIT professor Joseph Weizenbaum built ELIZA as an experiment.
 ELIZA was programmed to reframe statements provided in psychotherapy as a question, and users often formed deep affections for ELIZA.
-(Wizenbaum himself was so distributed by this he later became an outspoken opponent of the technology.)
+(Weizenbaum himself was so distributed by this he later became an outspoken opponent of the technology.)

 Similarly, an AI system developed in 2011, Ellie, assists doctors at military hospitals in detecting post-traumatic stress disorder (PTSD), depression, and other mental illnesses by conducting interviews with soldiers.
 In this case, Ellie is a supplement to human work.

-Even if the chatbot is going to be tackling more routine tasks, to develop a functional chatbot, organizations have to plan, program, and implement carefully, as the little details can often sway the experience between natural and bizarre one for customers.
+Even if the chatbot is going to be tackling more routine tasks, to develop a functional chatbot, organizations have to plan, program, and implement carefully, as the little details can often sway the experience between natural and bizarre ones for customers.